 Short answer is no, only 1 tryout is mandatory.
 However, coming to multiple tryouts allows the trainers to note your child’s performance on multiple occasions.

 In the past trainers setup the children in some ball drills to get warmed up for about 10-15 minutes.
-After that they play 3v3 or 4v4 (and potentially 5v5) games.
+After that they play 3v3 or 4v4 games.
 Basically same exact setup as what happens in micro games.

 This could change though based on the format the trainers provide for the upcoming tryouts.

-Please make sure you bring a ball, shin guards, cleats, and a water bottle.
+Please make sure you bring your child’s pinnie, ball, shin guards, cleats, and a water bottle.

 Yes, tryouts are mandatory to be placed on a traveling team.
 The traveling season is for Fall – Spring.

 Tryouts are extremely important to attend as your child will not be eligible to play on a traveling team without attending tryouts.
 The tryout covers the upcoming Fall, Winter, & Spring Season.
 There is no separate try out for the spring season.

 We will make every attempt to find a team for your child to play on in U8-U11 age groups.
 Unfortunately in some circumstances we have more children try out then we have spots on teams & some children end up not being placed on teams.
-At that point depending on your child’s age they are probably still eligible to play micro soccer (U4-U8) or rec soccer (U9-U11).
+At that point depending on your child’s age they are probably still eligible to play micro soccer (U4-U8) or rec soccer (U9-U10).

 At the end of every Spring season all teams are dissolved.
-SWSA has a try-out in the Spring for all age groups for players to be evaluated and selected into the travel program.
+SWSA has a tryout in the Spring for all age groups for players to be evaluated and selected into the travel program.
 The new teams are then formed for the Fall season.
 Players are carded for a team from August 1st through July 31st of the following year.
-If there are enough players for two teams for that age group then there will be an A team and a B team created.
+If there are enough players for two teams (or more) then that many teams will be created.